eunomia-bpf/eunomia.dev/docs/blogs/wasm-bpf-kubecon.md

 In summary, while tight integration offers efficiency and direct control, it requires careful coordination and broad permissions.
 On the other hand, daemon delegation provides a layer of abstraction at the cost of additional complexity and potential delays in leveraging new features.
 Each model carries its own set of "cons," and the choice between them would depend on the specific requirements and constraints of the project in question.

-## Challenges for eBPF in Kubernetes
+## Summary: challenges for eBPF in Kubernetes

-Deploying eBPF in Kubernetes clusters adds another layer of complexity.
-These challenges are primarily in the realms of security, compatibility, lifecycle management, and versioning:
+Deploying eBPF in Kubernetes clusters also adds another layer of complexity.
+To summarize the challenges of deploying eBPF with different models:

 1. **Security Risks with Privileged Access**: eBPF applications necessitate elevated access levels in Kubernetes, often requiring privileged pods.
 The minimum requirement is CAP_BPF capabilities, but the actual permissions may extend further, depending on the eBPF program type.
 The broad scope of Linux capabilities complicates the restriction of privileges to the essential minimum.
 This can inadvertently introduce security vulnerabilities, for instance, a compromised eBPF program could extract sensitive data from the host or other containers and could potentially execute in the host namespace, breaching container isolation.